 I am a member of this matched betting site that collects all the best deals and talks you through how to do it.

 I strongly recommend using such a site, because it will save you time, and minimise your risk of making a mistake.

 How can I do matched betting with no sports?

 So, the football’s off.
 As is UK horse racing, and many other sports.

-While the options are definitely limited now, you still have a few options.
+While the options are definitely limited at the moment, you still have a few options.
 Here’s what’s still on in the matched betting world:

-The main way to profit from matched betting at the moment is with the casino offers.
+The main way to profit from matched betting with no sports is with the casino offers.

 Most of the bookies have casino sections and they’re all still running their usual offers.
 It’s expected that they will increase the focus on casino offers with the sports off – hopefully with lots of new juicy offers!

 Technically, the casino offers are not matched betting because you can’t apply the same calculations that you do with the odds on sports betting.